 Sales Tax Exemption

-Cardholders are responsible for and accountable to the College for all purchases made with the purchasing card and they must adhere to all College and department policies regarding its use.
+Cardholders are responsible for and accountable to the University for all purchases made with the purchasing card and they must adhere to all College and department policies regarding its use.
 All P-card purchases must be for official College business only.
 Cardholders may not make non-College travel arrangements with the P-Card.
 Any employee who fails to use the P-card properly or abuses the use of the purchasing card shall be subject to the cardholder penalties listed in section 4.2 and may be subject to disciplinary action, up to and including dismissal.
-The College will seek restitution for any inappropriate purchases made with the card.
+The University will seek restitution for any inappropriate purchases made with the card.
 All cases of misuse or abuse of the P-card must be documented by the department and the Program Administrator shall be informed in writing.

 When policy violations by a particular cardholder are identified during the Assigned Approver or Vice President review of the monthly transactions, the following process shall be followed: